mybluecrossSign In Register

 When should I buy travel health coverage?

-Travel health coverage must be purchased prior to departure.
 Plans that include cancellation coverage (Air, Holiday or Tour Package) must be purchased at time of deposit (within 72 hours) or prior to any cancellation or penalty period.

 If I have coverage through another company, can I top up or extend my coverage through Manitoba Blue Cross?